Ethnic Koreans in China swap burdensome North for profitable South

 Despite the collapse of economic incentives to deal with the North, emotional ties remain strong, especially for the older generation.

-“If a neighbor has a relative from North Korea visiting, we give them pollack (a Korean staple fish) ... or a bicycle or bedding,” said Ryu Pil-lan, a 55-year-old Korean woman who moved to Beijing in the late 1980s from Yanbian, an ethnic Korean region near China’s border with the North.
+“If a neighbour has a relative from North Korea visiting, we give them pollack (a Korean staple fish) ... or a bicycle or bedding,” said Ryu Pil-lan, a 55-year-old Korean woman who moved to Beijing in the late 1980s from Yanbian, an ethnic Korean region near China’s border with the North.
+(Editing by David Chance and Dean Yates)